crystal-lang/crystal/_gitbook/syntax_and_semantics/literals/symbol.md

 # Symbol

-A symbol is a constant that is identified by a name without you having to give it a numeric value.
+A [Symbol](http://crystal-lang.org/api/Symbol.html) is a constant that is identified by a name without you having to give it a numeric value.

 ```ruby
 :hello